Manage Access Requests#

 • the id of the request (in this example, the id of the Access Request Verifiable Credential) and

-• the URL to which the access management application should return the user after the access request has been granted or denied.
+• the URL to which the access management application should return the user after the Access Request has been granted or denied.

 The following example is for a client-side call, and it includes an optional fallbackAccessManagementUI option that specifies Inrupt’s Authorization Management Component (AMC) as the default access management application.